Skip to main content

 Turbo or supercharger install

-Multi-day build, typically 3–7 days
+Multi-day install, typically 3–7 days

 Forced-induction hardware plus calibration is rarely same-day work — timeline is set at scope review.